Ones to Watch: Meet the Siblings of Burdock Media

 The name “Burdock” stems from the North Asian and European plant of the same name; the root is commonly used across several Asian cuisines and is one that acts as a powerful cultural tie for the siblings of Burdock Media.
 For Peter Ash Lee and Hannah Chloe Lee, their arts and culture platform was born out of the need to tell more diverse stories, and show that as a collective community, the creative world contains a multitude of backgrounds.

 Their publication explores the multi-dimensionality rooted in the Asian American diaspora through the lens of media, art, fashion, and lifestyle.
-This April, their first biannual print issue was centered around the notion of “Celebration.
+This April, their first annual print issue was centered around the notion of “Celebration.
 Featuring actors and designers such as John Cho and Phillip Lim, the magazine strives to address visibility within the Asian Community, but also within society as a whole.
 Aside from the featured talent, the siblings have managed to cultivate a vast network of Asian American contributors.
 (Peter, himself, is a photographer with work featured in magazines like Vogue, Dazed, The New York Times, and T Magazine.)

 Milk visited Burdock Media’s studio in the heart of Greenpoint, Brooklyn.
 Walking into their space, one is immediately buzzing with creativity.
 Images of their new objectives were pinned on 8’ V-Flats, and boxes of Issue No. 1’s were stacked and ready to be shipped.
 We chatted with the pair about the concept of their platform, what they hope to achieve, and the importance of being seen.

 What is Burdock and how did you and Hannah come up with the concept?